 Remember if you are planning on taking Moby to a competition, they will be using a field control system.

 You will need to create your project using the Competition Template example project.

-For more information on using example projects, view these articles from the Knowledge Base:
+For more information on using example projects, view these articles from the VEX Library: